Shorton88/Certographer/README.md

 # Certographer

 Certographer scans internal IP ranges and host targets for TLS certificates, then outputs JSON results.
+It's like a map builder for certificates... a certificate cartographer if you will.
+Get it ? :P

 ## Usage